 Length: 100 minutes / 1.67 hours

-The movie starts off (a la Sunset Blvd.) with Max Payne (Mark Wahlberg) sinking to the cold, icy depths of a river bottom, giving a preface to the end of the film.
+The movie starts off (a la Sunset Blvd.
+(1950)) with Max Payne (Mark Wahlberg) sinking to the cold, icy depths of a river bottom, giving a preface to the end of the film.
 The audience is then transported back one week to see how the plot unfolds.
 Max Payne is a cop who works in the Cold Case division of the New York Police Department, trying to find his family’s killer.
-The few people who get close to him are mysteriously killed, prompting the sister of one of the victims, Mona Sax (Mila Kunis), to join forces with Payne to dole out vengeance on both their parts.
+The few people who get close to him are mysteriously killed, prompting the sister of one of the victims, Mona Sax (Mila Kunis), to join forces with Payne and dole out vengeance on both their parts.
 Investigating the deaths leads Max to the pharmaceutical company where his wife used to work.
-It is here that we start to unfold the untold story of “Valkyr”, a surprisingly addictive substance that is wreaking havoc on the streets of New York that Max is trying to clean.
-And yet, what leads to him being drowned, and can he get out of it?
+It is here where we start to unfold the untold story of “Valkyr,” a surprisingly addictive substance wreaking havoc on the streets of New York that Max is trying to clean.
+And yet, what events leads to him being drowned, and can he get out of it?

 2 sum it up: 2 films, 2 video game adaptations